A Set of Tutorials for the LAMMPS Simulation Package

 To begin this tutorial, select \guicmd{Start Tutorial 8} from the \guicmd{Tutorials} menu of \lammpsgui{} and follow the instructions.
 The editor should display the following content corresponding to \flecmd{mixing.lmp}:

-The \lmpcmd{class2} styles compute a 6/9 Lennard-Jones potential~\cite{sun1998compass}.
-The \textit{class2} bond, angle, dihedral, and improper styles are used as well, see the documentation for a description of their respective potentials.
+The \lmpcmd{class2} \lmpcmd{pair\_styles} compute a 6/9 Lennard-Jones potential~\cite{sun1998compass}.
+The \textit{class2} bond, angle, dihedral, and improper styles are used as well, see the documentation for a description of the respective potential form they, each, prescribe.
+The \lmpcmd{tail yes} option adds long-range van der Waals tail corrections to the energy and pressure.
 The \lmpcmd{mix sixthpower} imposes the following mixing rule for the calculation of the cross coefficients:

 Let us read the \href{\filepath tutorial8/CNT.data}{\dwlcmd{CNT.data}} file, which contains a periodic single-walled CNT.
 Add the following line to \flecmd{mixing.lmp}:

 The CNT is approximately $1.1~\text{nm}$ in diameter and $1.6\,\text{nm}$ in length, oriented along the $x$-axis.
 The simulation box is initially 12.0~nm in the two other dimensions before densification, making it straightforward to fill the box with styrene.
 To add 200 styrene molecules to the simulation box, we will use the \href{\filepath tutorial8/styrene.mol}{\dwlcmd{styrene.mol}} molecule template file.
 Include the following commands to \flecmd{mixing.lmp}: